 A plus code is like a street address for people or places that don't have one.

 Plus codes give addresses to everyone, everywhere, allowing them to receive deliveries, access emergency services, register to vote – and more.

 A plus code address looks like a regular address, but with a short code where the street name and number would be.
-These addresses can be generated for any location, not just places near roads, and are useful even in cities that are fully addressed as well as those where the streets are unnamed.
+These addresses exist for any location, even for places where there are no roads.

 Plus codes are free.
 There are no licensing fees or other costs.
 The technology is open-sourced.